-Eating disorders, especial Anorexia and Bulimia are far more common in woman than in men.
+Eating disorders, especially Anorexia, and Bulimia are far more common in women than in men.
 The ratio runs 10 women for every man.
 Our society’s emphasis on physical appearance puts young girls at extreme risk as they try to fit the image they see portrayed in the media.
 Eating disorders that begin in the teen or preteen years are unlikely to go away without treatment.

 Certain activities and later on in life specific occupations have built-in an emphasis on keeping the weight off and having a particular body shape.
 Young women who train to become models, gymnasts, and dancers are at high risk.

 Young men who engage in sports that emphasize weight classes are also at risk of developing Anorexia or Bulimia.
 Male gymnasts, wrestlers, and jockeys all experience pressure to lose weight and keep it off that may become unhealthy.

 Added eating disorder dangers.

 The dangers of eating disorders are not confined to those with anorexia who reach low body weight.
 Even when the bodyweight looks normal, the process of purging, intentional vomiting, and extreme dieting, can create health risks.
 Some methods harm health while being ineffective for weight loss.

 Purging and diuretics can create extreme dehydration and an electrolyte imbalance.
-Dehydration does not equate with loss of total weight and can seriously impair health.
+Dehydration does not equate with a loss of total weight and can seriously impair health.

 Subclinical forms of eating disorders.

 Milder forms of eating disorders are more common than previously thought.
-As the emphasis on obesity and weight loss has grown, many more people have resorted to extreme measures to get sudden weight loss or to reduce weight gain.
+As the emphasis on obesity and weight loss has grown, many more people have resorted to extreme measures to get a sudden weight loss or to reduce weight gain.
 Despite the health risks involved it is tempting to allow yourself an occasional purge to offset the guilty feeling surrounding overeating or a meal with excess calories.